ChanMunFai/ChanMunFai/README.md

 # Hi there, I'm Mun Fai 👋

-I am an AI enthusiast with extensive experience in machine learning including having published a paper on self-supervised learning in a top journal.
+I am an AI enthusiast with extensive experience in machine learning including having had published a paper on self-supervised learning in a top journal.
 I am proficient in R, Python and deep learning frameworks like Pytorch.
 I am an MSC Artificial Intelligence graduate and a BSC Econometrics and Mathematical Economics graduate.

   ### You can find me on: